88lex/sa-gen/README.md

-**For further information pleasee see https://github.com/88lex/sa-guide for further information.
+**Please see https://github.com/88lex/sa-guide for further information.
 Note that sa-guide may not be completely updated, but should provide some help.**